 There is currently much discussion and research about open access, alternative publishing models, semantic publishing, peer review, data sharing, reproducible science, etc.; in short: the future of scholarly publishing.

 This workshop aims to bring the document engineering community into these discussions, particularly as many document-centric issues regarding how documents are formatted, exchanged and edited remain unaddressed.

-The afternoon session will consist of several short presentations/talks with ample time for discussion afterwards.
-After the workshop is concluded, presenters will be asked to submit a 1-2 page paper about their topic, which will appear in the Post-Proceedings of the workshop.
+The afternoon session consisted of several short presentations/talks with ample time for discussion afterwards.
+After the workshop is concluded, presenters were asked to submit a short paper about their topic, which will appear in the Post-Proceedings of the workshop.
 For generation of these Post-Proceedings, we will be trialling a novel JATS-based workflow which, if successful, could be recommended to the DocEng Steering Committee for future conferences.